 Consider a conservatory kitchen extension

 This is a popular way to bring lots of light into a kitchen extension.
 What to bear in mind, other than ensuring you comply with planning laws and building regulations?
-Ensure the glazing is up to the job – both in winter and summer – of keeping the kitchen at the right temperature; if you're going to have remote controlled blinds fitted, bear in mind that they will gather dirt and grease from cooking over time so need to be easily cleaned; leave enough solid wall for fittings and fixtures to hang off; make sure any entrances and exits to the room aren't going to interfere with the cooking zones; and give the best views over the garden from any dining or living space.
+Ensure the glazing is up to the job – both in winter and summer – of keeping the kitchen at the right temperature; if you're going to have remote controlled blinds fitted, bear in mind that they will gather dirt and grease from cooking over time so need to be easily cleaned; leave enough solid wall for fittings and fixtures to be positioned; make sure any entrances and exits to the room aren't going to interfere with the cooking zones; and give the best views over the garden from any dining or living space.

-For more conservatory ideas we can help.
+Want more conservatory ideas?
+We can help.

 Think about the kitchen extension’s exterior

-Consider, too, how your planned extension will look from outside.
+Consider how your planned extension will look from outside.
 Just as you might match the detailing and materials inside to those of the original house to create a seamless transition from the existing space to the new, choosing materials that match those of your home's exterior will make the new extension blend successfully.
 Or, perhaps you might like to site your new kitchen in a traditional-style orangery, or go for contrast, such as with a glass box extension, for a contemporary finish?

 See our utility room ideas for more inspo.

 Once you have the space that you want designed, you can start thinking about the kitchen layout – our ultimate guide to kitchen design is a helpful starting point.
 It is worth consulting two or three experienced kitchen designers for their ideas.
 Make sure you give them a clear brief of what you are trying to achieve, but listen to their advice in terms of layout to suit the space, such as designing a galley kitchen, going for an L-shaped kitchen design or a U-shaped kitchen layout.
 Or introducing a kitchen island or appliance wall.